UBC-MDS/introduction-machine-learning/chapters/en/module8.md

 _**Make sure you remove the hash (`#`) symbol in the coding portions of this question.
 We have commented them so that the line won't execute and you can test your code after each step.**_

-Let's keep working with the Pokemon dataset.
+Let's keep working with the Pokémon dataset.
 This time let's do a bit more.
-Let's hyperparameter tune our `C` and see if we can find an examples where the model is confident in it's prediction
+Let's hyperparameter tune our `C` and see if we can find an example where the model is confident in its prediction.

 Tasks:
-- Build and fit a pipeline containing the column transformer and a Logistic Regression model that used the parameter class_weight="balanced".
+- Build and fit a pipeline containing the column transformer and a Logistic Regression model that used the parameter `class_weight="balanced"`.
 Name this pipeline `pkm_pipe`.
-- Perform RandomizedSearchCV using the parameters specified in param_grid.
-Use n_iter equal to 10, 5 cross-validation folds and return the training score.
+- Perform `RandomizedSearchCV` using the parameters specified in `param_grid`.
+Use `n_iter` equal to 10, 5 cross-validation folds and return the training score.
 Set `random_state=2028` and set your scoring argument to `f1`.
 Name this object `pkm_grid`.
 - Fit your `pmk_grid` on the training data.
 - What is the best `C` value?
 Save it in an object name `pkm_best_c`.
 - What is the best f1 score?
 Save it in an object named `pkm_best_score`.
 - Find the predictions of the test set using `predict`.
 Save this in an object named `predicted_y`.
 - Find the target class probabilities of the test set using `predict_proba`.
 - Save this in an object named `proba_y`.
-- Take the dataframe `lr_probs` and sort them in descending order of the models confidence in predicting legendary pokemon.
+- Take the dataframe `lr_probs` and sort them in descending order of the model's confidence in predicting legendary Pokémon.
 Save this in an object named `legend_sorted`.

 <codeblock id="08_16">